Larry Woods is a 54-year veteran of the tourism and hospitality industry

-In addition, Larry has been a “go to” resource on handling hotels and resorts that were in difficult markets and distressed business climates.
-Larry’s expertise in business planning and his desire to move people into key positions through succession planning, individual strategic plans, and achievable goal setting has enabled him to positively impact the vitality of the businesses with which he worked and the careers of many tourism industry professionals.
+In addition, Larry has been a “go-to” resource for handling hotels and resorts that were in difficult markets and distressed business climates.
+Larry’s expertise in business planning and his desire to move people into key positions through succession planning, individual strategic plans, and achievable goal setting have enabled him to positively impact the vitality of the businesses with which he worked and the careers of many tourism industry professionals.

 We asked Larry what the 10 most profound lessons that he has learned while being in the hotel industry:

-- Data, Data, Data – On several occasions, I had the opportunity to manage hotels that were privately owned and not part of a national chain.
-Because they were “independent” properties, there was not the built-in industry or customer awareness, as to where that hotel fit in — rate wise, projected revenues, and most importantly, how their property could perform within a marketplace.
-Industry performance information and data is more readily available now than ever before, but often is not taken advantage of.
+6. Data, Data, Data – On several occasions, I had the opportunity to manage hotels that were privately owned and not part of a national chain.
+Because they were “independent” properties, there was no built-in industry or customer awareness, as to where that hotel fit in — rate-wise, projected revenues, and most importantly, how their property could perform within a marketplace.
+Industry performance information and data are more readily available now than ever before but often are not taken advantage of.
 Management hopefully provides a clear-cut direction and desired goals for your property, whether it was rate, revenue, occupancy, or all of the above.
-Once you have the applicable industry data on where you stand within your competitive set, you can determine a current baseline performance and how your team can grow and evolve to meet and exceed management goals.
-Further, using your initial baseline to set strategies and goals also makes employee reviews and performance bonuses much more strategic and data driven.
+Once you have the applicable industry data on where you stand within your competitive set, you can determine current baseline performance and how your team can grow and evolve to meet and exceed management goals.
+Further, using your initial baseline to set strategies and goals also makes employee reviews and performance bonuses much more strategic and data-driven.

-- Two Way Loyalty – The most important asset at your hotel are your employees.
+9. Two-Way Loyalty – The most important asset at your hotel is your employees.
 It cannot be emphasized enough how important it is to treat your employees well and to clearly and honestly communicate with them.
 Visit with your staff about the opportunities and challenges that lie ahead.
 Give them consistent respect and always thank them for their service.
 You will have created a group of loyal and effective resources within your organization and in your life.